Valentino30/Quiz_App_Node_Express_Mongo_React_Jest_AdminBro_JWT_SemanticUI/README.md

 Here is how to run the application:

 - Run the command **yarn** in the root folder to install the backend dependencies
 - Run the command **cd client/ && yarn** to install the frontend  dependencies
+- Add the needed **environment variables** lister in the .env.example file
 - Run the command **yarn start** in the root folder to concurrently start both the backend and the frontend
 - Run the command **cd client/ && yarn test** to launch the frontend test suite